-Our research philosophy is anchored in identifying the technical opportunities that exist in the astronomical sciences, and applying them to real world problems, particularly those problems that involve the analysis of large and complex image data.
-We’re currently working in a number of ‘real world’ areas, as well maintaining existing interests in astromomy, as we detail below:
+Our research philosophy is anchored in interdisciplinary physics, and in particular seeks in identifying the technical opportunities that exist in the astronomical sciences, and applying them to real world problems, particularly those problems that involve the analysis of large and complex image data.
+We’re currently working in a number of ‘real world’ areas, as well as maintaining existing interests in astromomy, as we detail below:

 Answering fundamental questions in astronomy requires the use of totally new observational techniques using instruments specifically designed and developed to generate the data required to answer them.
 Astronomers in Galway have a long tradition the use of novel high speed imaging systems to study the transient Universe, ranging from use of the Galway Ultra Fast Imager (GUFI) at the Vatican Advanced Technology Telescope in Arizona, to the I-LOFAR radio telescope in Birr, Co.
 Offaly.
 Areas of astronomical interest include stellar/substellar/planetary magnetospheres & space weather, planetary electrostatic discharges, and stellar magnetic activity.